Copyright 2015 – Stephen Redgwell

 In 1978, I met a strange, older lady named Eloria on the wharf in Baie Ste.
 Anne, NB.
 It would prove to be a fascinating friendship.

 That first time was 37 years ago.
 I was buying lobster.
-She spoke about a recurring dream she had of living in the Andes.
+She spoke about a recurring dream of living in the Andes.
 I never pressed her about it because moving there seemed unlikely.
 I thought that she was a sweet old lady who was ‘touched by the angels’.
 That was an expression my mother used when she described people who were batty, but harmless.
 My wife and I were visiting the area and found ourselves on the wharf early in the morning.
 Like me, Eloria was always awake at sun up, and would sit on a folding chair near the boats every morning, staring out to sea.
 I thought it was sad.

 Her husband died a year earlier of a heart attack.
 He was 79, but in good shape.
 Eloria often talked about their 52 years of marriage, and their trips to the Middle East and Indo-China.
 These days., people refer to the region as Southeast Asia.
 She never seemed to tire, and even though she didn’t know me, would talk at length about her life.